 - Sought clarification of the position regarding Godmanchester Secondary Academy.
-Officers stated that the Council's reservations about this proposal had been made clear, but that whilst the application remained live with the Department for Education (DfE) updates would continue to be provided; - The local Member for Fen Ditton Primary School expressed relief at the delayed opening of the Wing Primary School due to their concerns about the potential impact this could have had on Fen Ditton.
+Officers stated that the Council's reservations about this proposal had been made clear, but that whilst the application remained live with the Department for Education (DfE) updates would continue to be provided; - The local Member for Fen Ditton Primary School noted the delayed opening of the WING Primary School and expressed relief that the potential impact on Fen Ditton Primary School was being taken into account.